 Taxonomy, Botanical Classification for Yellow Dock Plants

 Plant taxonomy classifies yellow dock as Rumex crispus.
 It is considered a broadleaf, perennial "weed," "wildflower," or "herb," depending on your perspective.
-This curious plant belongs to the buckwheat family, which is characterized by the nodes that punctuate the plants' stems (an even clearer example being those found on Japanese knotweed).
-It is in the same genus as another weed commonly found in North America, namely, sheep sorrel (Rumex acetosella).
+This curious plant belongs to the buckwheat family, which is identified by the nodes that punctuate the plants' stems (an even clearer example being those found on Japanese knotweed).
+It is in the same genus as another weed commonly found in North America, sheep sorrel (Rumex acetosella).

 Yellow Dock Plant Identification, Where It Grows

 Another aid in identifying this weed is its height.
 The plant reaches as much as 4 feet tall at maturity.
-A related weed can also grow to be as much as 4 feet tall: namely, bitter, or "broadleaf" dock (Rumex obtusifolius).
+A related weed can also grow to be as much as 4 feet tall: bitter, or "broadleaf" dock (Rumex obtusifolius).
 But it is easy to tell the two apart: True to its name, the broadleaf type has bottom, or "basal" leaves that are very wide (4 inches across, versus 1 inch across for yellow dock plants).
 Whereas the subject of this article has basal leaves shaped like swords, the basal leaves of its relative are shaped more like shields.

-Weed Control Tip, Warning
+Weed Control Tip, Edibility, Warning

 Rumex crispus produces a long taproot.
-If you are going to try to dig it out, you must dig deeply, so as to remove the whole root; otherwise, as a perennial weed, the plant will re-emerge.
+If you are going to try to dig it out, you must dig deep, so as to remove the whole root; otherwise, as a perennial weed, the plant will re-emerge.
 Those of you aware of the challenges involved in dandelion control will understand this problem.

 Home Remedy Against Rash From Stinging Nettles